Trans-Pacific Partnership: Non-TPP party opinions

 On 30 January 2015 Philip Hammond, the former Foreign Secretary of the United Kingdom, described the Trans-Pacific Partnership and the Regional Comprehensive Economic Partnership as "potentially important liberalising steps forward".

 The European Centre for International Political Economy (ECIPE), a think tank on European policies, predicted in 2012 that the TPP would be a "deadly threat to European exporters of agricultural products in TPP countries".
 ECIPE has said in 2014 that TPP "[would] be the first 'competing' economic integration that is large enough to have a considerable negative impact on Europe.
 In the long-term, the negative effects [would] come from dynamic impact, e.g. on investment, productivity and competitiveness".

 Pascal Lamy called the TPP "the last of big old-style trade agreements".

 Criticism

 In 2014, Nobel Memorial Prize-winning economist Paul Krugman said "there isn't a compelling case for this deal, from either a global or a national point of view."

-In February 2016, United Nations' human rights expert Alfred de Zayas argued that the TPP was fundamentally flawed and was based on an outdated model of trade pacts, and that governments should not sign or ratify the TPP.
-According to de Zayas, the international human rights regime imposes binding legal obligations on countries, including the International Covenant on Civil and Political Rights and the International Covenant on Economic, Social and Cultural Rights, and trade must be done under the human rights regime.
-Under the ISDS in the TPP, investors can sue a government, while a government cannot sue investors.
-De Zayas argued that this asymmetry made the system unfair.
-He added that international law, including accountability and transparency, must prevail over trade pacts.